Dan Kellner

-Daniel Kellner (born April 16, 1976, in Livingston, New Jersey) is an American Olympic foil fencer.
+Daniel Kellner (born April 16, 1976) is an American Olympic foil fencer.
 He has won gold and silver medals at the Pan American Games, and a gold medal at the Maccabiah Games.

 Early life

 Kellner was born in Livingston, New Jersey, and is Jewish.

 Kellner attended the Pingry School, graduating in 1994.

 Fencing career

 College

 Fencing foil for the Columbia Lions fencing team, as he attended Columbia University from which he graduated in 1998 with a degree in American history, Kellner was a 4-time All-American and 3-time All-Ivy League First Team Selection (1995-97-98).

 He was the NCAA Fencer of the Year in 1998.

 Quitting and comeback

 After failing to make the 2000 Olympic team, Kellner retired from fencing.
 He returned to fencing three years later and won a gold medal at the 2003 Pan American Games, and his first national foil championship in 2004.